DBRTII/Deep-NILM-benchmark/README.md

 ## 2. Benchmarking NILM Algorithms

 The best window size for each appliance is used to benchmark five of deep learning models available in toolkit using [PyTorch](https://pytorch.org/) as a deep learning framework.
+Due constaints on file sizes on Github, not all results were pushed saved in this repo.
+The full folder of the results can be found [here](https://drive.google.com/drive/folders/1PFOYKYoxbukxOzF7NVaDNMnPFkpjFGFb?usp=sharing).

 <p align="center">